San Marcos gambusia: Extinction

 As of 1969, the population was less than 1,000 individuals.
 The species was threatened by reduced spring flows and pollution, including sprayed herbicide along the river and introduced fish (Gambusia affinis) and plants (Colocasia esculenta).
-As no specimens have been sighted since 1983, the species is now considered extinct.
+There have been no specimen sightings since 1983 and was proposed to be delisted from the Endangered Species Act in 2021.
+The US Fish and Wildlife Service delisted the species effective November 16, 2023.